skeown13/tamagotchesque/README.md

 **What is Tamagothcesque - Your DigitalPal?** It is a Tamagotchi type game.
 **Where do I play with this "so called" DigitalPal?** Directly in your terminal.
+**When should I do this?** There's no time like the present.
+Do it now!!
 **How does it work?** Using Node of course.
 **Why should I?** Why not?